mintystark/starkmenu/README.md

 ###### ToDo (help and hints are welcome):
 * Find a better way to translate the settings-schema.json file
-* White space under searchbar is to big.
-I.e. how to move searchbar more to the bottom?
 * Separator is to long, should look more like in XP menu